 Given the expertise within the region, Geneva has also hosted the World Orphan Drug Congress, with major companies Pfizer, Novartis and Shire, and contract research organisations such as Quintiles and Ergomed all participating.

 ESPERARE FOUNDATION LEVERAGES THE BIOALPS COMMUNITY

-Caroline Kant, Florence Porté-Thomas and Béatrice Gréco launched the non-profit EspeRare Foundation in Geneva in 2013, as a spin off from Merck Serono.
-Merck and transferred the rights of rimeporide, a compound previously developed for heart failure by Merck.
+Caroline Kant, Florence Porté-Thomas and Béatrice Gréco launched the non-profit EspeRare Foundation in Geneva in 2013, as a spin-off from Merck Serono.
+Merck transferred the rights of rimeporide, a compound previously developed for heart failure by Merck.
 The molecule has the potential to slow muscle degeneration in children with Duchenne Muscular Dystrophy, a genetic and fatal rare disease.
 Within three months, the foundation announced a collaboration within Genetic Alliance of Washington, DC, to streamline the process of translating research into health outcomes by strengthening the decision-making for drug development.
 Two further collaborations, one with the Children National Medical Center in Washington, DC, and one with the University of Geneva were announced a few months later, demonstrating the dynamism of the foundation.

 Helping patients earlier and better through the pooling of resources

 Rare diseases are a challenge too big for a single country to master alone.
 Pooling of resources to get a better understanding of rare diseases is paramount to find adequate treatment.
 The concentration of diverse competences and the strong sense of cooperation between academics institutions, hospitals, commercial companies and technology platforms within our region, provide an environment that bolsters global efforts.